microsoft/playwright/docs/src/api/class-browsercontext.md

 The earliest moment that page is available is when it has navigated to the initial url.
 For example, when opening a popup with `window.open('http://example.com')`, this event will fire when the network request to "http://example.com" is done and its response has started loading in the popup.
+If you would like to route/listen to this network request, use [`method: BrowserContext.route`] and [`event: BrowserContext.request`] respectively instead of similar methods on the [Page].

 ```js
 const newPagePromise = context.waitForEvent('page');